7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - “Real life”

-But growth doesn’t usually stop because of a crisis.
-It stops because of comfort.
+But growth rarely stops because of a crisis.
+More often, it stops because of comfort.

-And the tricky part is that comfort rarely feels like a problem while you’re still inside it.
+And the challenging part is that comfort almost never feels like a problem when you’re still living inside it.

 The Hidden Pattern Behind All 7 Signs